 - 1/2 cup cold butter, cut into small cubes

 - 3/4 cup sugar

-- 1 cup boiling hot rich milk whole milk
+- 1 cup whole milk or heavy whipping cream

-- Slowly pour the boiling milk into pumpkin mixture and blend until smooth and creamy.
+- Slowly pour the boiling milk into pumpkin mixture while blending or whisking until smooth and creamy.

 - While waiting for the milk to boil, place pie into oven, add pie weights or crumpled up parchment paper in the bottom to help pie crust from bubbling up and pre-bake for 10 minutes.